 Best websites for cheap car rentals

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.When you’re planning a trip, it’s easy to get wrapped up in finding the best airfare and hotel deals.
+Here’s our full advertising policy: How we make money.When you’re planning a trip, it’s easy to get wrapped up in finding the best airfare and hotel deals.
 But don’t forget about other expenses you might encounter!
 Daily rental car rates can add up fast — especially if you don’t plan ahead.
 If you want to get the best rental car prices, it’s best to do your research and shop around.
 There are so many similar sites, though, that it’s hard to know where to look.
 We’re here to make the process a bit easier for you.
 Here are our picks for the best car rental sites to find the best deals.

 What are the best websites to book a cheap rental car?The sheer number of online travel agencies (OTAs) can be dizzying, but there aren’t as many differences as you might think.
 For one, Expedia owns many of the OTAs, including Travelocity, Orbitz and Hotwire.
 A quick search across several of these will often yield similar results.
 We know your biggest priority is to find the best car rental prices, so we’ve scoured a lot of these sites to find the ones that consistently offer some of the best deals.
 But, because there are so many similar sites, we’ve also tried to highlight the OTAs that combine good deal-hunting with other unique features.